 - Better physical health and self-care practices

-- Stronger connection to their own values and goals
+- Stronger connection to their values and goals

 The 12-step fellowship programs offered provide ongoing community support that many women find invaluable.